BU-ISCIII/pdn_priority_pathogens/README.md

 * Aggregate pathogen prioritization lists from leading public health and research organizations.
 * Provide a unified reference with consistent taxonomy and annotation.
 * Support pathogen surveillance, pandemic preparedness, and biosecurity efforts.
+* Make prioritization data **machine-readable**, as many official lists are only available in formats (PDFs or websites) that are not readily accessible for automated analysis.

 ## Methodology